Rebecca Brown Asmo

 Executive & Grants Support Coordinator

-Aaron is an adopted Ohioan who has taught English at universities in West Virginia and Pennsylvania and conducted folklore research in several US communities.
+Aaron is an adopted Ohioan who has taught English at colleges in West Virginia and Pennsylvania and conducted folklore research in several US communities.
 He lives in Wilmington with his wife and two daughters.

 Board of Directors